Below are key highlights from our PE CFO Roundtable in New York City, October 2025

 Most firms have standardized ChatGPT or Claude as foundational tools, deploying enterprise licenses with appropriate data controls.
 While compliance teams are understandably cautious about personally identifiable information (PII), these platforms are proving to deliver significant productivity improvements.

 We found that using AI to significantly shorten task timelines is quickly becoming standard practice among us.
-This not only enhances efficiency but also sets a new benchmark for productivity.
+This not only enhances efficiency but also sets a new benchmark for production.

 High-Impact Use Cases

-Everyone was excited to learn about practical applications that are working right now and that are generating immediate gains.
+Everyone was excited to discuss practical applications that are working right now and generating immediate returns:

-Expense management is a clear area for a quick win.
-Many firms use Concur or Ramp’s AI-enabled platform, which has effectively eliminated traditional expense reporting.
+Expense management is a clear area for quick wins.
+Many firms use Concur or Ramp’s AI-enabled platforms, which have effectively eliminated traditional expense reporting.
 The time previously spent by administrative staff on receipt management and reconciliation has been redirected to higher-value work.

 Document analysis is proving valuable across functions.
-Teams are using AI to synthesize contracts, investment memos, and technical reports.
+Teams are using AI to synthesize contracts, investment memos, and technical reports in minutes rather than hours.

 Transcribing calls and video conferences has emerged as a “killer app” for many users.
-The ability to capture details from conversations and quickly synthesize and analyze the information has become invaluable.
+The ability to capture details from conversations and quickly synthesize information has become invaluable.
 However, there’s a consensus that not every conversation should be recorded.
-Currently, most firms rely on their judgment, but there’s an opportunity to establish clear controls to ensure that private conversations remain confidential.
+Currently, most firms rely on judgment, but there’s an opportunity to establish clear controls to ensure that private conversations remain confidential.

 Human review and refinement are still necessary, but AI’s efficiency and effectiveness in organizing and presenting information is undeniable.